microsoft/botframework-solutions/docs/_docs/skills/handbook/add-skills-to-a-virtual-assistant.md

 ## Remove a Skill from your Virtual Assistant

 To disconnect a skill from your Virtual Assistant use the following command, passing the id of the Skill as per the manifest (e.g. calendarSkill).
 You can use the `botskills list` to view the registered skills.
+Also, you have to specify the `--cs` (for C#) or `--ts` (for TypeScript) argument for determining the coding language of your assistant, since each language takes different folder structures that need to be taken into consideration.

 ```bash
 botskills disconnect --skillId <YOUR_SKILL_ID> --cs